 Located at NREL’s National Wind Technology Center (NWTC), the Composites Manufacturing Education and Technology (CoMET) facility, enables NREL to lead composite research projects for the wind turbine industry.
 360 Engineering led the Architect/Engineer design team to provide a new R-19 insulation system for this existing pre-engineered metal building.

-Based on the design team’s analysis and reporting, it was determined that Roofing Option 1 (spray foam insulation) was the only feasible choice due to maximum allowable structural load parameters.
+Based on the analysis and reporting, the design team determined that Roofing Option 1 (spray foam insulation) was the only feasible choice due to maximum allowable structural load parameters.
 360 Engineering led the team through design and into construction administration, completing a final punch report once construction was finished.